airnativeextensions/nativeextensions-documentation/docs/health/check-for-updates.md

 ---

 :::note iOS
-This is required on Android and can be skipped if you are developing for iOS only.
+This is required on Android Health Connect but can be skipped if you are developing for iOS only.
 :::

 On Android you will need to ensure the Health Connect application is installed and available for the user.